-Rest time-period when residents are either asleep or are lying down in their own beds with the intent of going to sleep.
+Rest time-period between 9:00 p.m. and 6:00 a.m. when residents are either asleep or are lying down in their own beds with the intent of going to sleep.
 Residents may be reading, listening to music, or other individual quiet activities that promote said sleep time.

-Safety Interventions-an immediate time limited plan to control the factor(s) that may result in an immediate or impending serious injury/harm to a resident or child(ren).
+Safety Interventions-an immediate time limited plan to control the factor(s) that may result in an immediate or impending serious injury/harm to a resident or child(ren) of the resident.

-Seclusion-the placement of an individual against his or her will in a room where they are not allowed to voluntarily leave.
+Seclusion the placement of an individual against his or her will in a room where they are not allowed to voluntarily leave. involuntary confinement of a resident away from other residents, due to imminent risk of harm to self or others, in a room which the resident is physically prevented from leaving.